prisms-center/phaseField/applications/allenCahn_conserved/allenCahn_conserved.md

-# PRISMS PhaseField: Globally Conserved Allen-Cahn Dynamics}}
+# PRISMS PhaseField: Globally Conserved Allen-Cahn Dynamics

 This application performs a  phase field simulation of Allen-Cahn dynamics subject to global (as opposed to local) conservation.
 Global conservation implies that $\int_\Omega \eta \,dV$, where $\Omega$ is the volume of the system, is constant in time.